Frenkel biexcitons in hybrid HJ photophysical aggregates: Results

-We first focus on the single-quantum 2D-PLE lineshape in Fig.~\ref{fig:2Q_2D}A. We note that the spectral range in of the measurement, limited by the femtosecond laser spectrum displayed in Fig.~\ref{fig:system}B, overlaps with the full origin (0--0) absorption line.
+We first focus on the single-quantum 2D-PLE lineshape in Fig.~\ref{fig:2Q_2D}A. We note that the spectral range of the measurement, limited by the femtosecond laser spectrum displayed in Fig.~\ref{fig:system}B, overlaps with the entire 0--0 absorption peak.
 The 2D spectrum is dominated by a symmetric diagonal peak centered at $\hbar \omega_{21}=\hbar \omega_{43} \approx 2.06$\,eV, corresponding to the 0--0 peak energy.
 We also observe a weak diagonal signal centered at $\sim 1.99$\,eV, with even weaker structure identified at lower energy.
 These features display intense cross peaks with the (0--0) resonance.
-The rich spectral structure displayed at the low energy tail of the 2D-PLE spectrum is not evident in the featureless linear absorption spectrum, and demonstrates the existence of distinct states at the low-energy edge of the 0--0 absorption peak.
-We note that energy of the weak diagonal feature corresponds to the 0--0 absorbance peak energy in PBTTT J aggregates induced in polar polymer blends~\cite{hellmann2013controlling}.
-We thus hypothesize that these are weak signatures of J-aggregate macromolecular conformations.
+The rich spectral structure displayed at the low-energy tail of the 2D-PLE spectrum is not evident in the featureless linear absorption spectrum (Fig.~\ref{fig:system}) since it is obscured by the inhomogeneous lineshape, and demonstrates the existence of distinct states at the low-energy edge of the 0--0 absorption peak.
+We note that the energy of the weak diagonal feature corresponds to the 0--0 absorbance peak energy found in PBTTT J-aggregates induced when blending this semiconductor with a polar commodity plastic ~\cite{hellmann2013controlling}.
+We thus hypothesize that these are weak signatures of J-aggregate macromolecular conformations bearing effects of interactions with static dipoles (Fig.~\ref{fig:system}A).
+We present in Supplemental Material the linear absorption spectrum of the same batch of PBTTT in a blend with an ionic liquid, processed such that the J-aggregate dominates the lineshape, which supports our assignment in Fig.~\ref{fig:2Q_2D}.
+The 0--0 absorption peak in that film is at 1.96\,eV, consistent with the spectrum reported in ref.~\citenum{hellmann2013controlling}, which supports the assignment of the weak, low-energy diagonal feature as the origin of the J-aggregate progression.